 Help Us Raise Funds for Research

 May is a great time to help raise awareness and funds for asthma and allergic diseases.
 To get involved this May, start raising funds and awareness for asthma and allergies today!
 You can create an online fundraising page for AAFA through FirstGiving or plan an awareness month event in your area.
-Get a free Awareness Month Planning Kit from the EPA for tips.
+Contact Sanaz at email@example.com or 202-974-1225 to request a free fundraising kit to help you get started!

-- Sweepstakes—each month, AAFA hosts an online Sweepstakes to give away Certified asthma & allergy friendly™ products.
-Visit www.aafa.org/sweepstakes to see what Sweepstakes are currently open!
+Sweepstakes – each month, AAFA hosts a Facebook Sweepstakes to give away Certified asthma & allergy friendly™ products.
+Click here to see how you can enter for a chance to win!

 If you have other activities you’d like us to post on this page, or if you would like information on how you can host an event or fundraise in your area, please contact Sanaz at firstname.lastname@example.org or 202-974-1225 with your questions and ideas.